Zhu Houren

 Zhu Houren (born Jack Choo Hoh Yim on 30 January 1955) is a Singaporean actor and filmmaker.
 In 2003, he made his feature film directorial debut with After School and in 2014 he produced the basketball film, Meeting the Giant.

 Life and career

 Zhu was educated at Chung Cheng High School.

 In 2003, he made his directorial debut in the telefilm After School, while taking on a role in the same film.

-During the Star Awards 2010, Zhu won the Best Supporting Actor award for his role as Liang Zhigao 梁志高, an old man who suffers from senile dementia for the drama Reunion Dinner.
+During the Star Awards 2010, Zhu won the Best Supporting Actor award for his role as Liang Zhigao 梁志高, an old man who has senile dementia for the drama Reunion Dinner.

-He is married to Vera Hanitijo and has 2 sons, Jonathan, an independent director, and Joel, an actor.
+Zhu is married to Vera Hanitijo and has 2 sons, Jonathan, an independent director, and Joel, an actor.
+He has 1 grandchild.